 Schwantesia triebneri L. Bolus

-Schwantesia triebneri is a low growing compact and bunched leaf-succulent.
-Leaves are light grey to yellowish leaves.
-The leaves are erect to spreading, narrow, triangular in cross-section, end in a short sharp pink point, up to 2.2 inches (6 cm) long, up to 0.4 inch (1 cm) broad, up to 0.2 inch (5 mm) thick, opposite (in pairs) and without teeth at the apex.
-Flowers are up to 2 inches (5 cm) in diameter and yellow in color.
-It flowers profusely throughout the winter.
+Schwantesia triebneri is a low-growing leaf-succulent that form compact tuft of light grey to yellowish leaves.
+The leaves are erect to spreading, narrow, triangular in cross-section, end in a short sharp pink point, up to 2.4 inches (6 cm) long, up to 0.4 inch (1 cm) wide and up to 0.2 inch (5 mm) thick.
+The flowers are yellow and up to 2 inches (5 cm) in diameter.
+It flowers profusely in winter.

 How to Grow and Care